cmcgee1024/swift-org-website/_posts/2025-02-03-introducing-swiftly-on-swift-org.md

 ## Introducing Swiftly

 Swiftly has been around for some years as a tool that Swift developers have used to manage their toolchain with Linux.
 Originally conceived by Patrick Freed as part of the Swift on Server project, it was adopted by the Swift language family on GitHub last year.
-Since that time it's gained a new supported platform, macOS.
-There are new features, such as listing available toolchains using the swift.org API.
-And now it is the recommended tool for working with Swift toolchains on both platforms on swift.org.
+Now it is the recommended tool for working with Swift toolchains on both platforms on swift.org.

 ## What's new

 There have been substantial changes from the previous release.
-First, Swiftly is now offered from swift.org from the downloads page.
+First, Swiftly is now offered from the swift.org downloads page.
 The installation mechanism has been rewritten in Swift.
 There is now macOS support too.
-You can list available toolchain versions (releases, and snapshots) directly from Swiftly using the `list-available` subcommand.
+You can list available toolchain versions (releases, and snapshots) directly from Swiftly using the `list-available` subcommand using the swift.org API.
+Share your preferred toolchain version with a `.swift-version` file using git and Swiftly can use that to select the toolchain for the project, and update it when you use another.

 ## Quick tour